Are you looking for a rewarding, varied role where each day can offer a fresh challenge?

 About the role

-At Windlesham Road we provide 24 hour 7 day a week care and support for five female residents with learning disabilities whose behaviour can be complex.
-We make every effort to provide as homely an environment as possible and our dedicated team of staff work hard to ensure that our residents’ individual needs are met in a caring and sensitive manner and skills are developed in a way that promotes their independence.
-The service is situated in a residential area with easy access to local amenities, transport links and the city centre.
+At Beaconsfield Villas we provide 24 hour 7 day a week support for 6 adults who have a learning disability.
+The service users live in 3 separate flats that creates a homely environment and our dedicated team of staff work hard to ensure that our residents’ specific needs (e.g. Autism and Challenging Behaviour) are met in a caring and sensitive manner and skills are developed in a way that promotes their independence.

-You will join a large team of committed staff in providing high level support to those living at Windlesham Road.
+You will join a large team of committed staff in providing high level support to those living at Beaconsfield Villas.
 The help you provide will be tailored to each individual’s needs and is designed to help them to maintain as much independence as possible.

 - have a caring and flexible approach to your work